Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chermside West has 32 active public transport stops, all of which are bus stops.
 These stops are served by 13 different routes that together facilitate 1,816 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average located 204 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically residing 204 meters from the nearest stop.

-On a daily basis, there are an average of 259 trips across all routes, which amounts to approximately 56 weekly trips per individual stop.
+On average, there are 259 daily trips across all routes, equating to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport